Turnaround management: Renewal

-With a Renewal a company pursues long-term actions, which are supposed to end in a successful managerial performance.
+With a Renewal a company pursues long-term actions, which are supposed to result in successful managerial performance.
 The first step here is to analyze the existing structures within the organization.
-This examination may end with a closure of some divisions, a development of new markets/ projects or an expansion in other business areas.
-A Renewal may also lead to consequences within a company, like the removal of efficient routines or resources.
-On the other hand are innovative core competencies implemented, which conclude in an increase of knowledge and a stabilization of the company value.
+This examination may end with a closure of some divisions, a development of new markets/projects or an expansion of other business areas.
+A Renewal may also lead to side effects within a company, like removing efficient routines or resources.
+On the other hand, innovative core competencies are implemented, which increase knowledge and a stabilize the company value.

 Hurdles or challenges

 Three critical hurdles or challenges that management faces in any repositioning program: